-Mitigation Action Estimated Cost Potential Funding Timeline Principal Contact(s) Comments of the city as identified in the LCCHMP.
-Currently deferred.
-Long-term Flood Risk Data Gathering Staff Time City Budget - Planning and Economic Development (GIS), Floodplain Manager 5+ years Planning and Economic Development (GIS) Floodplain Manager The city must develop a process to update and manage flood risk data to be used in future study updates and grant applications.
-May include using GIS to identify the biggest risks in the area to influence priorities (e.g., flooding from Grandad's Bluff, flooding from the Mississippi, groundwater flooding, data for Farman Street Bulkhead projects); relocation efforts; property mitigation efforts; and green infrastructure or nature-based solution work.
+Mitigation Action Estimated Cost Potential Funding Timeline Principal Contact(s) Comments Long-term Flood Risk Data Gathering Staff Time City Budget - Planning and Economic Development (GIS), Floodplain Manager 5+ years Planning and Economic Development (GIS) Floodplain Manager The city must develop a process to update and manage flood risk data to be used in future study updates and grant applications.
+May include using GIS to identify the biggest risks in the area to influence priorities (e.g., flooding from Grandad's Bluff, flooding from the Mississippi, groundwater flooding); relocation efforts; property mitigation efforts; and green infrastructure or nature-based solution work.
 Create and Institute Incentives for Development and Redevelopment Staff Time City Budget - Planning and Economic Development 3+ years Planning and Economic Development This action is aligned with mitigation actions identified in the LLCHMP (2020-2024).
 Redevelopment initiatives will be evaluated once new floodplain modeling is available to identify key areas at risk.
-Lov Priority Pro ojects Evaluate Adapting and Expanding Parks for Flood Storage \$75,000+ City Budget - Parks and Recreation FEMA 8+ years Floodplain Manager, Engineering Department, Parks and Recreation This project is currently deferred until updated floodplain modeling is available to determine where and how much additional flood storage is needed.
+Low Priority Pro Evaluate Adapting and Expanding Parks for Flood Storage \$75,000+ City Budget - Parks and Recreation FEMA 8+ years Floodplain Manager, Engineering Department, Parks and Recreation This project is currently deferred until updated floodplain modeling is available to determine where and how much additional flood storage is needed.
 Community Rating System (CRS) - Lowering the Class to benefit City and Citizens Staff Time City Budget - Floodplain Management 1-5 years Floodplain Manager The city must address all existing violations prior to restoring role in the CRS program.
 The city is currently working on permitting and ordinance updates to help address violations.
-Conduct a Feasibility Study on Ideal Locations \$25,000 City Budget - Floodplain Management 8+ years Floodplain Manager, Parks and Recreation This action was identified in the LCCHMP for the city.
-However, the city did not formally adopt the LCCHMP and
+Conduct a Feasibility Study on Ideal Locations for Biofilters and Rain Gardens \$25,000 City Budget - Floodplain Management 8+ years Floodplain Manager, Parks and Recreation This action was identified in the LCCHMP for the city.
+However, the city did not formally adopt the LCCHMP and has carried the action over into this FHMP.